 - a.
-The Contractor shall provide and install termination panels with 144 and 24 position capacity as indicated in the Tabulation of Equipment at each traffic signal cabinet,fiber hub, or City of Ames building.
+The Contractor shall provide and install termination panels with 144, 24 and 12 position capacity as indicated in the Tabulation of Equipment at each traffic signal cabinet, fiber hub, or City of Ames building.
 Refer to the plans for locations of each specific fiber optic termination panel. - b.
 The Fiber Termination Panel shall include all required equipment to provide a fully functional panel; this includes breakout kits, fiber distribution units, housing, etc. - c.
 The breakout kits, fiber distribution units, or termination boxes used to terminate each fiber cable in the cabinet shall provide for the separation and protection of the individual fibers with the buffer tubing and jacketing materials. - d.
 All fiber pigtails shall be terminated through ST connectors on the wall interconnect panel.
 All terminations shall be ST type, ceramic core (outdoor connections). - e.
 Splices to pigtail fiber, where used shall utilize fan out kit protection to the fiber, heat shrink tubing with metal bar reinforcement and 900 micron rated pigtail insulation.
-Splices to factory pigtails shall use pigtails that are rated for a minimum temperature range of 0°F to +150°F. In the absence of pigtails meeting this temperature rating, fibers shall utilize loose tube fiber in fan-out kit tubes and ST connectors.

-- f.
-Traffic cabinet fiber optic termination panels shall be Corning CCH-02U Closet Connector Housing with Corning CCH-CP6-19T Closet Connector Housing Panels.
-Termination panels shall be mounted under the top shelf of each traffic cabinet to allow for easy access to the fiber terminations.
+- Splices to factory pigtails shall use pigtails that are rated for a minimum temperature range of 0°F to +150°F. In the absence of pigtails meeting this temperature rating, fibers shall utilize loose tube fiber in fan-out kit tubes and ST connectors. - f.
+Traffic cabinet fiber optic termination panels shall be Corning CCH-02U Closet Connector Housing with Corning CCH-CP6-19T Closet Connector Housing Panels for ATC style cabinets (newer cabinets) and Corning SPH-01P wall-mount housing with Corning CCH-CP6-19T Closet Connector Housing Panels for NEMA TS1/TS2 cabinets (old cabinets).
+Corning SPH-01P are stackable and shall be stacked in accordance with the amount of terminations in the cabinet.
 Blanks shall be provided for all sections that do not have terminations. - g.
-City of Ames Building and Cross Connect Cabinet fiber optic termination panels shall be Corning CCH-04U Closet Connector Housing with Corning CCH-CP6-19T Closet Connector Housing Panels.
+City of Ames building and cross connect cabinet fiber optic termination panels shall be Corning CCH-04U Closet Connector Housing with Corning CCH-CP6-19T Closet Connector Housing Panels.
 Termination panels shall be mounted on available rails and fastened with appropriate hardware.